ardishko/OuterHeaven/README.md

 │   ├───ShadowMoses/         [Main Desktop]
-│   ├───Tanker/            [My Steam Deck running NixOS] │   ├───BigShell/           [My laptop, a Lenovo IdeaPad Flex 5 16ALC7] │   └───jd/           [Another laptop, that I use as my server] ├───modules/        (modules, all of which are machine-agnostic) │   ├───core/         [modules managed with NixOS options and flake provided modules] │   ├───home-manager/        [modules managed with home-manager options and flake provided modules]
+│   ├───Tanker/            [My Steam Deck running NixOS] │   ├───BigShell/           [My laptop, a Lenovo IdeaPad Flex 5 16ALC7] │   └───jd/           [Another laptop, that I use as my server] (not an omnipotent AI) ├───modules/        (modules, all of which are machine-agnostic) │   ├───core/         [modules managed with NixOS options and flake provided modules] │   ├───home-manager/        [modules managed with home-manager options and flake provided modules]